FastCache: Fast Caching for Diffusion Transformer Through Learnable Linear Approximation: Abstract

 \section{Abstract}

 Diffusion Transformers (DiT) are powerful generative models but remain computationally intensive due to their iterative structure and deep transformer stacks.
 To alleviate this inefficiency, we propose \textit{\textbf{FastCache}}, a hidden-state-level caching and compression framework that accelerates DiT inference by exploiting redundancy within the model’s internal representations. \textit{FastCache} introduces a dual strategy: (1) a spatial-aware token selection mechanism that adaptively filters redundant tokens based on hidden state saliency, and (2) a transformer-level cache that reuses latent activations across timesteps when changes are statistically insignificant.
 These modules work jointly to reduce unnecessary computation while preserving generation fidelity through learnable linear approximation.
 Theoretical analysis shows that \textit{FastCache} maintains bounded approximation error under a hypothesis-testing-based decision rule.
 Empirical evaluations across multiple DiT variants demonstrate substantial reductions in latency and memory usage, with best generation output quality compared to other cache methods, as measured by FID and t-FID.
-Code implementation of FastCache is avaliable on github: \href{https://github.com/NoakLiu/FastCache-xDiT}{https://github.com/NoakLiu/FastCache-xDiT}.
+To further improve the speedup performance of FastCache, we also introduce a token merging module that merge redundant tokens based on kNN density.
+Code is available at \href{https://github.com/NoakLiu/FastCache-xDiT}{https://github.com/NoakLiu/FastCache-xDiT}.